big-data-europe/mu-query-rewriter/readme.md

 - `PORT`: the port to run the application on, defaults to 8890.
 - `PLUGIN`: plugin filename (without '.scm' extension), to be loaded from `/config` in Docker and `./config/rewriter` locally.
 - `CACHE_QUERY_FORMS`: when "true" (default), will cache query forms.
 This feature is experimental (see below).
+- `QUERY_FUNCTIONAL_PROPERTIES`: when "true" (default), query the database for functional properties for known subjects.
 - `CALCULATE_ANNOTATIONS`: when "true" (default), annotations will be calculated and returned in the headers.
 - `QUERY_ANNOTATIONS`: when "true" (default), variable annotations will be queried in the database.
 - `SEND_DELTAS`: when "true" and a subscribers.json file is provided, will send deltas.